|PPI induction||PPI inhibition|

 Because fluorescent signal of Fluoppi is very high, conventional fluorescence microscopy can be used to image the cell.

-If the proteins interact with each other upon expression, fluorescent foci will be detected.
-Formation of foci is reversible so that they can be dissociated and the fluorescent signal will spread over the cell by PPI inhibitors, and vice versa by PPI inducer.
+If the proteins interact with each other upon expression, fluorescent Puncta will be detected.
+Formation of Puncta is reversible so that they can be dissociated and the fluorescent signal will spread over the cell by PPI inhibitors, and vice versa by PPI inducer.

 An example of p53-MDM2 PPI.
 (Partial sequence of p53 and MDM2 were used.)